Mariia Stefiuk

-Mariia Yuryivna Stefiuk (Марія Юріївна Стефюк; born 16 July 1948) is a Ukrainian opera singer and music teacher who has been associated with the National Opera of Ukraine and the Petro Tchaikovsky National Music Academy of Ukraine.
-She began her career as a trainee singer at the Kyiv Opera and Ballet Theater in 1972, after being accepted into the institution's troupe before being made a soloist two years later.
-Stefiuk has recorded her works on physical media and has educated in the department of solo singing at the Petro Tchaikovsky National Music Academy of Ukraine since 2000.
-She has been appointed to the Order of Princess Olga, been made a People's Artist of Ukraine, a People's Artist of the USSR, and received each of the Lenin Komsomol Prize, the Shevchenko National Prize, the Honorary Diploma of the Cabinet of Ministers of Ukraine and the Order of Friendship.
+Mariia Yuryivna Stefiuk (Марія Юріївна Стефюк; born 16 July 1948) is a Ukrainian opera singer and music teacher who has been associated with the National Opera of Ukraine and the Tchaikovsky National Music Academy of Ukraine.
+She began her career as a trainee singer at the Kyiv Opera and Ballet Theater in 1972, after being accepted into the troupe before being made a soloist two years later.
+Stefiuk has made recordings of her works and taught at the department of solo singing at the Tchaikovsky National Music Academy of Ukraine since 2000.

+She has been awarded the Order of Princess Olga, been honored a People's Artist of Ukraine, a People's Artist of the USSR, and received each of the Lenin Komsomol Prize, the Shevchenko National Prize, the Honorary Diploma of the Cabinet of Ministers of Ukraine and the Order of Friendship.
 Stefiuk was conferred the title of Hero of Ukraine with the Order of the State in 2008.

 Early life

-Stefiuk was born in the fourteenth house on Boichuka Street in the village of Rozhniativ, Kalush Raion, Ivano-Frankivsk Oblast on 16 July 1948.
+Stefiuk was born in the fourteenth house on Boichuka Street in the village of Rozhniv, Kosiv Raion, Ivano-Frankivsk Oblast on 16 July 1948.
 She is the oldest daughter of the salesperson Maria and Yury Stefiuk, and was named after both the Virgin Mary and Mary's mother.
 Stefiuk was brought up learning Ukrainian songs, and developed her passion for singing, having had her sing on a non-professional basis.
 Having not received a formal musical education, she attended the conducting and choral faculty of the Snyatyn Cultural and Educational School between 1963 and 1967, and then went to the vocal faculty of the Kyiv Conservatory under the tuition of Nataliia Zakharchenko from 1967 to 1972.